Aliases for GLI1 Gene

 Previous HGNC Symbols for GLI1 Gene

 This gene encodes a member of the Kruppel family of zinc finger proteins.
 The encoded transcription factor is activated by the sonic hedgehog signal transduction cascade and regulates stem cell proliferation.
 The activity and nuclear localization of this protein is negatively regulated by p53 in an inhibitory loop.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2009]

 GeneCards Summary for GLI1 Gene

 GLI1 (GLI Family Zinc Finger 1) is a Protein Coding gene.
-Diseases associated with GLI1 include plexiform neurofibroma and ameloblastoma.
-Among its related pathways are Pathways in cancer and ERK Signaling.
+Diseases associated with GLI1 include granuloma annulare and basal cell carcinoma.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include chromatin binding and microtubule binding.
-An important paralog of this gene is ZIC4.
+An important paralog of this gene is ZIC3.

 UniProtKB/Swiss-Prot for GLI1 Gene